This year is the 40th anniversary of The Prince Edward County Community Care for Seniors Association.

 In 1989, Ralph and his wife Joan bought a new home in The County as Ralph prepared to retire the following year.
 Soon after, he began to volunteer as a driver with Community Care taking others to medical appointments, the grocery store, and on other errands.

-“When I started there were three staff members and a lot of volunteers,” he recalls.
+“When I data-start=ed there were three staff members and a lot of volunteers,” he recalls.
 “We’ve always been very lucky with having volunteers and our services have grown and our clientele has grown.
 The County has more seniors all the time so the needs keep growing.”

 Over the years, Ralph has also become a consumer of the organization’s many services using its volunteer driving services when he has undergone medical treatments.
 He receives foot care every eight weeks and is a member of the agency’s telephone reassurance program with daily calls to the agency’s office to let them know he’s alright, something that became more and more important after his wife died in 2008.